 Many people say winter is even more magical in Torres del Paine.

 The park entry fee drops during the low season and you’ll find far fewer people in the park.
 But temps will also be lower, daylight hours are shorter, rain is frequent and there can be snow and ice.
 Many of the mountain trails are closed, as are a number of the mountain lodges and services.
-Trails that are open can also close suddenly due to weather (though that can happen at any time of the year).
+Trails that are open can close suddenly due to weather (though that can happen at any time of the year).
+Transport services pause over this period as well.

-Most importantly, to do the W Trek or hike to the base of Las Torres during the low season, you must have a qualified guide.
-This period typically runs from 1 May to the end of August, but check the official Torres del Paine website for more information if you’re planning to visit over this time.
+Most importantly, to do the W Trek or hike to the base of Las Torres during the winter season, you must have a qualified guide.
+This is for visitor safety and the period typically runs from May until August/September.
+The O circuit remains closed until October.
+Check the official Torres del Paine website for more information if you’re planning to visit over this time.

 The bottom line: No matter what time of year you visit Torres del Paine, given the changeability of the weather there, you should check in with park agency CONAF for latest updates and closures.